 - The State University of New York's 64 campuses are divided into four categories, based on educational mission, the kinds of academic opportunities available, and degrees offered.

-- The State University offers students a

-wide diversity of educational options:

-short-term vocational/technical courses,

-certificate programs, baccalaureate degrees, graduate degrees and post-doctoral

-studies.
-The University offers access to

-almost every field of academic or professional study somewhere within the system-some 6,688 degree and certificate

-programs overall.

-- With a total enrollment of more than 413,000, students are pursuing traditional al study in classrooms and laboratories or are working at home, at their own pace,
+They are: Community Colleges, Technology Colleges, Comprehensive Colleges, Research & University Centers. - The State University offers students a wide diversity of educational options: short-term vocational/technical courses, certificate programs, baccalaureate degrees, graduate degrees and post-doctoral studies.
+The University offers access to almost every field of academic or professional study somewhere within the system-some 7,669 degree and certificate programs overall. - With a total enrollment of more than 465,000, students are pursuing traditional study in classrooms and laboratories or are working at home, at their own pace,

 - through such innovative institutions as the SUNY Learning Network and Empire State College. - The State University's students are predominantly New York State residents, representing every one of the state's 62 counties.
-State University of New York students also come from every other state in the United States, from four U.S. territories or possessions, and 171 foreign countries. - The State University enrolls 40 percent of all New York State high school graduates, and; its total enrollment of 413,000 (fulltime and part-time) is approximately 37 percent of the state's entire higher education student population. - SUNY students represent the society that surrounds them.
-In Fall 2003, 18.6 percent of all students were minorities.
-In Fall 2003, full-time minority faculty members made up more than 12 percent of all full-time SUNY faculty. - As of Fall 2003, the University numbers 2.2 million graduates on its rolls.
-The majority of the University's alumni reside
+State University of New York students also come from every other state in the United States, from four U.S. territories or possessions, and 168 foreign countries. - The State University enrolls one out of three New York State high school graduates, and its total enrollment of 465,000 (full-time and part-time) is approximately 37 percent of the state's entire higher education student population. - SUNY students represent the society that surrounds them.
+In Fall 2009, 20.8 percent of all students were minorities.
+In Fall 2009, full-time minority faculty members made up more than 12 percent of all full-time SUNY faculty. - As of Fall 2009, the University numbers 2.5 million graduates on its rolls.
+The majority of the University's alumni reside and pursue careers in communities across New York State, contributing to the economic and social vitality of its people, but

-- and pursue careers in communities across New York State, contributing to the economic and social vitality of its people. - SUNY is committed to bringing its students the very best and brightest scholars, scientists, artists and professionals.
+- SUNY also has alumni around the world. - SUNY is committed to bringing its students the very best and brightest scholars, scientists, artists and professionals.
 State University campuses boast nationally and internationally-recognized figures in all the major disciplines.
 Their efforts are regularly recognized in numerous prestigious awards and honors.